ontologyIndex is the

 Ontologies encoded in OBO format can be read into R as

-es using the function
+ontology_indexes using the function

-(see the vignette ‘Creating an
+get_ontology (see the vignette ‘Creating an

 ontology_index’).
 Ontologies in OWL syntax can be converted to OBO